 How to get involved

-The division is scheduled to present an update on the stakeholder engagement schedule with the Water Quality Control Division in May 2021 as part of the triennial review process.
+The division presented an update on the stakeholder engagement schedule with the Water Quality Control Division in May 2021 as part of the triennial review process.
 The division is working with stakeholders to develop a proposal for the WQCC in August 2023.